BetterHelp Relationship Counseling – Can Couples Counseling Help?

 Marriage therapy

 Married couples often benefit from discussing their challenges with an unbiased third party.
-In addition to working with the couple together, a marriage counselor might conduct individual therapy sessions.
+In addition to working with the couple together, a marriage counselor might conduct individual counseling sessions.
 This can be particularly helpful if one partner lives with mental health challenges that impact the relationship.

 Couples therapy